- Who We Are

 Virginia Bio is committed to strengthening our nation's economic future and improving human health by inspiring interest in bioSTEM careers among our students at all levels and empowering bioSTEM educators, and by bringing life science employers and educators together to align education and training with the industries current and future needs for talent.

 Virginia Bio sponsors a number of programs to serve our workforce goals outlined on the subsequent tabs.
+To donate to the NEW Gallagher Scholarship Fund for bioSTEM summer camps for underprivileged students please press the Donate tab above and specify in the Donor Comment section, “Gallagher bioSTEM Fund”.

 The Virginia Bioscience Foundation is our affiliated IRS 501(c)(3) charitable not-for-profit organization, which helps raise funds and implement programs in bioSTEM and workforce.
 BioSTEM programs include meaningful student internships in businesses, teacher and student travel to bioscience businesses and bioSTEM forums, enriching educational resources for the classroom, local, state and national science fairs, and conferences that bring together teachers, curriculum developers, students and businesses to further our goals.